raitechnology/raims/README.md

     since the LSDB is the same in every one.
 The primary means of watching the seqno changes is with a transport heartbeat sent on a 10 second (default) interval between directly connected peers.
-In addition, each peer randomly chooses another peer to ping at random interval based on the heartbeat interval.
+In addition, each peer randomly chooses another peer to ping at a random interval based on the heartbeat interval.

     The behavior of a transport which becomes too congested is that the